The Bluetones: 1997–2002: Return to the Last Chance Saloon and Mercury Records

+2003–2011: Later career and initial split

+After a relatively praised response from The Singles, the band left Mercury and released their fourth studio album Luxembourg, primarily under Superior Quality, to mixed reviews in 2003.
+It featured the double A-side single "Fast Boy/Liquid Lips" and "Never Going Nowhere" which both charted in the Top 40.

-A three-album deal was signed in late 2005 with the Cooking Vinyl record label, promptly followed by the limited release of E.P.
-Serenity Now and a full UK tour.
+A three-album deal was signed in late 2005 with the Cooking Vinyl record label, promptly followed by the limited EP release Serenity Now and a full UK tour.
+Named after a reference to the Seinfield episode "The Serenity Now", the EP was self-released by the band through mail order and on tour dates.

-In early 2006, Universal issued a comprehensive box set of all the Bluetones singles and B-sides released between 1995 and 2003, A Rough Outline.
+In early 2006, Universal issued a comprehensive box set of all the Bluetones singles, B-sides and additional bonus tracks released between 1995 and 2003, entitled A Rough Outline: The Singles & B-sides 95 - 03.

-A single, entitled "My Neighbour's House", was released in the UK on 18 September 2006.
-The single was taken from their self-titled album, which was released on 9 October that year.
-It failed to chart in the UK Albums Chart after its first week on sale.
-The album was also released in the United States, the first such occurrence since their debut.
-Although no reason was cited, on 1 October 2006, it was announced that a planned nine-date tour of North America and Australia had been scrapped.
-However, on 1 November 2006, the band began a month-long tour of Europe in support of their new release, including two sold-out nights at Glasgow's King Tuts.
+The single "My Neighbour's House" was released in the UK on 18 September 2006, and was taken from their self-titled album, which was released in October that year.
+It failed to chart on the UK Albums Chart after its first week on sale.
+The album was also released in the US, the first such occurrence since their debut.
+Although no reason was cited at first, on 1 October 2006, it was announced that a planned nine-date tour of North America, Japan and Australia had been scrapped.
+However, on 1 November 2006, the band began a month-long tour of Europe in support of their new release, including two sold-out nights at Glasgow's King Tut's Wah Wah Hut.